Hand-E-Food/public/python/poker_battle_arena/rules.md

 ### 4. Combat

 If opposing armies are in the same step of the same lane, they fight.
+Turn both armies face-up.
 The highest ranked army wins (see Armies below.)
 If there is a draw, compare the highest card of each army, the winner being the higher of the two cards.
-If there is still a draw, compare the second highest in each army, and so on.
+If there is still a draw, compare the second highest card in each army, and so on.
 If the two armies come to an ultimate tie, both lose.

 The highest individual card is an Ace, followed by King, Queen, Jack, and 10 down to 2.
+All suits are equal.

 The losing army retreats and is placed face-up in the retreat pile of the player owning the army.
-The winning army remains on the battlefield.
+The winning army remains on the battlefield, face-up.

-### 5. Success
+### 5. Conquest

 An army that has past the last step of the battlefield damages the opponent.

-The opponent must discard as many cards as the army's rank (see Armies below.)
-The opponent may choose to discard any number of the cards from his hand, or from the top of his draw pile.
-Discarded cards are placed face-down in the discard pile.
-Do not look at cards that you discard from your draw deck.
-If the draw pile is or becomes empty, shuffle the retreat pile into a new draw pile.
+The opponent must discard as many cards as the army's rank (see Discarding Cards and Armies below.)
 If you cannot discard enough cards, you immediately lose the game.

-The successful army then is then placed face-up in the owning player's retreat pile.
+The successful army is placed face-up in the owning player's retreat pile.

+## Discarding Cards

+When you are damaged by a conquest, you must discard a number of cards.
+You may choose cards in your hand to discard, or discard cards directly from the top of your draw pile.
+All discarded cards are placed face-down in your discard pile.
+Do not look at cards yuou discard from your draw pile.
+If your draw pile is empty, shuffle your retreat pile to create a new draw pile.
+If your draw pile, retreat pile and hand are all empty and you still need to discard a card, you immediately lose the game.

 ## Armies

 Each army must conform to one of the following formations.
 Each formation has a rank, with higher rank numbers being better.
+Jokers are wild cards and can be any suit and number you wish.
+The numbers in a "Straight" cannot wrap, i.e. an Ace is always the highest card and can not be used in a "Straight" with a 2, the lowest card.

 There are different Army Ranking lists depending on how many Jokers you are using.
 Statistically, Jokers have a stronger impact on Straights, so their rank is reduced.
 I recommend you choose a setup you like and stick with it, to not become